james-0177/python_ds_p2/README.md

 ## Exported as HTML

-Each jupyter notebook was exported as an HTML file.
+Each jupyter notebook was exported as an HTML file using Inline Command in a Python Cell.